 Have you ever heard of Cesar Millan?
-He’s known on TV and books as “The Dog Whisperer” because of his amazing ability to rehabilitate dogs.
-He grew up with dogs in Mexico, and learned to be a part of their pack.
+He’s known on TV and in books as “The Dog Whisperer” because of his amazing ability to rehabilitate dogs.
+He grew up with dogs in Mexico and learned to be a part of their pack.
 He learned a lot about dog behavior, and never planned on teaching others about it.
 Well, he eventually moved to the US and people started realizing how well he got along with dogs, and how their dogs changed after he worked with them.
-He also learned that dogs in the US are more neurotic than the dogs in Mexico.
+He also learned that dogs in the US are more neurotic than dogs in Mexico.

 One of the main issues he saw was that the owners treated their animals more like roommates.
 Showing them lots of love and playtime, but doing little in the form of leading them like a dog is used to when he’s in a pack.

 Dogs look for the pack leader in any group they are in.
-When they can’t find one, they assume the responsibility of pack leader.
+When they can’t find one, they assume the responsibility of the pack leader.
 This can be a problem, especially for smaller dogs, because now they have to be a fun, happy puppy, and protect the home and his pack.
 You know the tiny dogs that growl at new people, right?
 They are happy when those they know are around.
 But anyone new comes in, and they play the protector.

 I approached so many topics in this manner.
 Always qualifying each comment or question with a placater at the end.
-It was like I was walking on eggshells, as if telling her I wanted to do something might be a problem.
+It was like I was walking on eggshells as if telling her I wanted to do something might be a problem.
 The problem was that I didn’t want to look like the bad guy.
 It was actually kind of manipulative, but I didn’t realize I was being manipulative.

 I would say something like, “Do you mind if I eat now?
 I won’t if you want me to wait” and she would respond by saying something like, “Eat when you want to eat!
 You don’t have to run it by me.”